wolfgangasdf/iqp-book/se-1d-schroedinger.md

 As you can imagine, this is not the end of the story, other forces, including the Pauli exclusion principle which we discuss later, and the so-called strong force will lead to a repulsive force for very small distances, but we can ignore this for now.

 We have seen before that the second-derivative term of the Schrödinger equation is simply the kinetic energy of the particle, therefore it is not too crazy to simply add the potential energy to it.
-The one-dimensional Schrodinger equation including a one-dimensional position-dependent potential $V(x)$ becomes:
+The one-dimensional Schrödinger equation including a one-dimensional position-dependent potential $V(x)$ becomes:

 $$
 i\hbar\frac{\partial\Psi}{\partial t}=-\frac{\hbar^2}{2m}\frac{\partial^2\Psi}{\partial x^2}+V\left(x\right)\Psi.